No products in the cart.

 “You remember when we used to play hide-and-seek in the backyard?” she asks.
 “You and dad would always pretend you couldn’t find me.
 But I knew what you were doing, mom.
 You just wanted me to win.”

-You choose to not respond to this story either.
-When your mom thinks you’re the one in charge, things always get tricky, and your mom hates when you correct her about this.
-Last time you told her that she was your mom—and not the other way around—she yelled and threw your favorite china dishes at you.
+You don’t respond to this story either.
+When your mom thinks you’re her parent, things always get tricky.
+The last time you corrected her, your mom yelled at you for ten minutes and threw your favorite china dishes at you.

 “I never had a problem finding you, though,” your mom continues.
 “Scooter always sniffed you and dad out.
 He was the best dog we ever had.”

+You frown, knowing you can’t respond to this either.
 Scooter was never your mom’s dog.
-In fact, your mom never even had a dog growing up; she was allergic to them.
+Your mom never had a dog growing up; she was allergic to them.
 The only thing your mom could do when she wanted a puppy was to stare at the neighbor’s dogs, one of which was named Scooter.

 When frustration starts to kick in